 Anxiety and depression are debilitating, but surmounting research is finding that people who eat meat are less depressed.

-Approximately 1 in 5 US adults experience mental illness in a given year.
-Depression, in particular, effects 7.1% of the population, and it is one of the leading causes of disability in people ages 15-44.
+Approximately 1 in 5 US adults experiences mental illness in a given year.
+Depression, in particular, affects 7.1% of the population, and it is one of the leading causes of disability in people ages 15-44.
 Although all the underlying causes of depression are not fully understood, research is clearly finding a significant connection between food choices and the prevention and treatment of mood disorders, especially depression.